Here’s a useful little tidbit for anyone with an Aruba OS 6.5 environment wanting to enable control plane security with some AP-203H on the network.

 Switching CPsec on causes all APs to reboot at least twice so on an existing deployment it leads to 8-15 minutes of downtime.
 I switched CPsec on this morning for our network with approximately 2500 APs, it was a tense time but went well…. mostly.

 I’d read stories of APs with a bad trusted platform module being unable to share their certificate with the controller.
 We have a lot of APs from many years old to brand new and even a low percentage failure rate would present a problem.

 In the end two APs failed, with lots of TPM initialization errors.
 However all our AP-203H units failed to come back up and the controller process logs started showing things like this:

 Sep 4 07:57:37 nanny: <303022> <WARN> |AP <apname>@<ip_addr> nanny| Reboot Reason: AP rebooted Wed Dec 31 16:01:41 PST 1969; Unable to set up IPSec tunnel to saved lms, Error:RC_ERROR_CPSEC_CERT_REJECTED

-It took a little while to become clear it was definitely just one model of AP affected and it was all of them.
+It took a little while to become clear just one model of AP was affected and it was all of them.

 A bit of time with Aruba TAC later and it transpires it’s necessary to execute the command: crypto-local pki allow-low-assurance-devices